 Use the FREEandCLEAR Lender Directory to search over 4,000 lenders by loan program and lender type.
 For example, you can search for mortgage brokers in your area that offer investment property loans.

 DSCR mortgage rates tend to be 1.000% to 2.000% higher than standard investment property rates.
 There tends to be a wider range in pricing for DSCR loans, so we recommend that you compare mortgage quotes from multiple lenders to find the best terms.
+As noted above, the interest rate may be higher if no lease is in place on the property and the projected rental income is based on an appraisal report.

 Closing costs for DSCR loans are comparable to standard rental property mortgages and include lender, appraisal, title and escrow fees.
 Again, shopping multiple lenders should enable you to find the lowest costs.About the author